hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 import { happyMood, sadMood } from 'tstuto-api';
 ```

-This should give you an error.
-To make it disappear, we need to instruct the TypeScript compiler to look for our custom packages in the `packages` folder.
+Don't worry about the compiler error.
+All we need to do to make it disappear is instruct the TypeScript compiler to look for our custom packages in the `packages` folder.
 Fortunately, there is an option called `baseUrl` which allows us to do just that.

 Edit `tsconfig.json` at the root of the project and uncomment the line `"baseUrl": "packages"`.
 This way the TypeScript compiler also looks at the `packages` directory to resolve package names.

-> Note 1: Your packages may conflict with packages installed in `node_modules`; this is why we prefixed all our packages with `tstuto-`.
+> Note 1: Your packages may conflict with packages installed in `node_modules`; this is why we prefixed all our packages with `tstuto-`: to make sure that we don't accidentally shadow an actual npm package.

 > Note 2: You may need to reload your editor after you changed `tsconfig.json`.
-In VSCode, open the command palette (CTRL+P) and chose "reload window".
+In VSCode, open the command palette (CTRL+SHIFT+P) and chose "reload window".

-Setting `baseUrl` in itself is not enough!
+There is one more thing we need to do in order for this to work.
 TypeScript will not recognize your custom module unless you specified the `type` property in its `package.json`.
 Open `packages/tstuto-api/package.json`.
 You will see a line with the text "TODO".
 Replace it with the following:

 ```typescript
 "types": "dist/index.d.ts"
 ```

 **You want to make extra sure that you got this setting right**.
-If there is an error here, nobody will let you know, your imports might resolve to `any` and you won't notice your mistake until it's too late.
+If there is an error here, nobody will let you know, your imports might resolve to `any` and you won't notice your mistake until it's too late. **The `types` property in package.json must point to the type definition of your entry point!**

 Now if you go back to `packages/tstuto-server` and run `npm run build`, you should get a successful build.
 However, if you try to start the server with `npm run start`, it will fail.
-The reason being that node has no idea where your custom modules are located!
+Why?
+Although the TS compiler has figured out your project structure, Node.js is still oblivious to it: it doesn't know where to find your custom modules at run time!

 ```sh
 $ npm start